Tag: history

 The Unlikely History of the Magic 8-Ball

-The Magic 8-Ball has been dispensing vague wisdom since 1946.
-Its origin story involves a clairvoyant mother, a Cincinnati toymaker, and a billiard ball full of blue dye.
+The Magic 8-Ball has dispensed vague wisdom since 1946.
+Its origin involves a clairvoyant, a toymaker, and a billiard ball full of blue dye.

 historymagic-8-ballfun

-Dice have been used for randomization for over five thousand years.
-But not all dice are created equal — and the physics of a fair roll are more interesting than you'd expect.
+Dice have been used for randomization for over 5,000 years.
+Not all dice are created equal — and the physics of a fair roll are fascinating.

 gamingdicehistoryrandomness

-Randomized experiments are the backbone of modern medicine, tech, and social science.
-Here's the surprisingly recent history of how we learned to trust random assignment over expert judgment.
+Randomized experiments underpin modern medicine, tech, and social science.
+Here's how we learned to trust random assignment over expert judgment.

 sciencehistoryrandomnesstechnology

-Casino games are random on every individual spin, roll, or hand.
-But over thousands of plays, the math guarantees the house comes out ahead.
+Casino games are random on every spin or hand.
+But over thousands of plays, the math guarantees the house wins.
 Here's how that works.

 probabilitynumbershistoryculture

-Professional sports use weighted lotteries to distribute top draft picks.
-The system is an elegant but imperfect solution to one of the strangest incentive problems in competition.
+Pro sports use weighted lotteries for top draft picks — an elegant but imperfect fix to one of competition's strangest incentive problems.

 sportsfairnessrandomnesshistory

-Every major sport uses a coin toss to settle something before the game begins.
-It seems trivial — but the strategy, psychology, and controversy around it are anything but.
+Every major sport uses a coin toss before the game begins.
+It seems trivial — but the strategy, psychology, and controversy are anything but.

 sportscoin-fliphistorypsychology